jojozhuang/jojozhuang.github.io/_posts/2016-03-16-building-course-player-with-nodejs-and-socketio.md

 };
 ```
 The following points need to be noted about the above code.
+* Use native files system module `fs` provided by Node.js to read data from local files.
+Notice, we use `zlib` to decompress the index files and data files.
+Notice, we first use index to get offset and length.
+Then user them to read data from stream instead of the whole file.
-* Screenshot is stored in two files, one contains index another contains image data.
+* Screenshot is stored in two files, one contains index, another contains image data.
+For each screenshot, it consists of 8*8=64 pieces of images.
+Each image has base64 format.
 * For Screenshot, first, decompress the index file and get the index list.
 Then, use index to read image data by time(in second).
 * Whiteboard has two parts, one is the static lines, another is dynamic drawing events.
 Technically, it has the same structure as Screenshot.
 Both line and event contains two files, index file and data file.
 * For lines of Whiteboard, first, decompress the index file and get the index list.
 Then, use index to read line data by time(in second).